Skip to main content

 Set up your first hook

-The fastest way to create a hook is through the /hooks interactive menu in Claude Code.
+To create a hook, add a hooks block to a settings file.
 This walkthrough creates a desktop notification hook, so you get alerted whenever Claude is waiting for your input instead of watching the terminal.

 1